ZenyaIse/Cities-Skyline-Difficulty-Tuning-Mod/README.md

 Difficulty settings are available from the Main Menu.
 Main Menu > Options > Mods Settings > Difficulty Tuning Mod

 Changing difficulty options during a game is possible, but cost values displayed in the info panels will not update until reloading the game.
 Better to exit to the Main Menu, change the difficulty options, and load the game again.

-## Custom difficulty
+## Customizable parameters
-Allows tuning of each difficulty parameter.
 - Construction and upkeep cost (separate for service buildings, public transportation, roads and for everything else)
 - Demand offset and multiplier.
 Calculated by formula (Demand + Offset) * Multiplier
 - Relocation cost multiplier
 - Area cost multiplier
+- Reward percentage (amount of money you get when a milestone is reached)
 - Start money amount
-- Reward percentage (amount of money you get when a milestone is reached)
+- Loan amount
+- Population required to unlock milestones
-- Land value requirements for level up of Residential and Commercial buildings.
+- Land value requirements for level up of Residential and Commercial buildings
-- Service score requirements for level up of Industrial and Office buildings.
+- Service score requirements for level up of Industrial and Office buildings

 When you change a difficulty parameter, the game difficulty is automatically set to "Custom".
-When switch back to the Custom difficulty, your previously set custom settings are restored.

 ## Additional features
 - Unlock purchasing all 25 area tiles, when the last milestone is reached.
 - Unlock the "Basic Road Created" milestone from the beginning.
 - 100% refund from recently built roads at all difficulty levels.
 - Steam achievements are enabled for all difficulty levels except Easy and Free.

+## Translations
+- English
+- Nederlands
+- Deutsch
+- Italiano
+- Português
+- 日本語
+- Русский

 ## Mod compatibility
 - Using together with a mod that changes costs, level up requirements, or demand, may cause game balance issues.